HD 114762 b

-HD 114762 b is a small red dwarf star, in the HD 114762 system, formerly thought to be a massive gaseous extrasolar planet, approximately 38.6 pc away in the constellation of Coma Berenices.
-This optically undetected companion to the late F-type main-sequence star HD 114762 was discovered in 1989 by Latham, et al., and confirmed in an October 1991 paper by Cochran, et al. It was thought to be the first discovered exoplanet (although its existence was confirmed after those around PSR B1257+12.)
+HD 114762 b is a small red dwarf star in the constellation of Coma Berenices.
+It is an optically undetected companion to the late F-type main-sequence star HD 114762.
+The system is located at a distance of approximately 38.6 pc from the Sun.

+The companion was discovered in 1989 by Latham, et al., and confirmed in an October 1991 paper by Cochran, et al. Initially, it was thought to be the first discovered exoplanet (although its existence was confirmed after those around PSR B1257+12), and was believed to be a gas giant.